cube-drone/rt0/players-guide/src/player/introduction.md

 Nobody seems interested in space anymore.
 What happened up there?

 Then, Paradise Lua quietly announced their ACCELER8 program.
-8 exceptional teenagers from Earth would be invited to a prestigious private academy on the moon: The Zakharov Institute.
+8 exceptional teenagers from Earth would be invited to a prestigious private academy on the moon: The Daybreak Institute.
 It made the news, and thousands of teenagers applied, but only 8 were chosen.

 1 died in transit.